rafaqz/FieldDocTables.jl/README.md

 field documentation, such as from [FieldMetadata.jl](https://github.com/rafaqz/FieldMetadata.jl).

-Additional column labels and methods can be passed to the field doc abbreviation FIELDDOCTABLE.
+Additional column labels and methods can be passed to the field doc constructor `FielddocTable()`.
 The method must accept a type and return a vector or tuple of the same length as the number of fields in the type.

 ```julia